chrisipa/vagrant-docker-daemon/README.md

 # Overview

-Vagrant box with docker daemon accessible from the outside world.
-Very useful for docker image builds under a windows based operating system.
+Vagrant box with Docker daemon accessible from the outside world.
+Very useful for Docker image builds under a windows based operating system.

 # Features